VirtusLab/company-handbook/engineering-progression.md

 #### Senior engineer

 * Is proficient with several languages & tools.
 Understands software engineering principles and have enough experience & common sense to pick right tool / technique for the job at hand.
 Was responsible for designing software systems in several business domains.
 * Can pick tools / processes for given project.
 Clearly communicates with customers or project stakeholders.
 Interacts & drives outside contractors if needed.
 Actively seeks in-depth understanding of business domain of particular project.
 Can consult technical / organization decisions for several projects.
 Actively shares knowledge (mentoring, conference talks, blog posts, workshops, meetups).
-Drives recruitment efforts and participates in decisions about career progress of other engineers.
 Is able to make decisions under uncertainty or in situations where complete information is unavailable.
-Understands economic drivers behind the project and often participates in tactical / strategic decision making processes on company-wide level.

 * Scope of work: Is able to plan & design the architecture on the project-wide level.
 Can discuss requirement with customers / stakeholders.
 Is able to set up processes in place.
 Can drive interactions / integrations between multiple, technologically diverse components.
+Drives recruitment efforts and participates in decisions about career progress of other engineers.
+Understands economic drivers behind the project and often participates in tactical / strategic decision making processes on company-wide level.
 * Experience: Usually at least 7+ years of professional experience within various technological / business domains.

 #### Lead engineer

+* d
+* d
+* Scope of work:
-* Experience: usually at least 10+ years of professional experience within given domain.
+* Experience: Usually at least 10+ years of professional experience within various technological / business domains.
+Solid experience in team leading positions.